Teaching

 Fall semester

 An introduction to the fundamentals of biological research and ways of knowing about life, including two-eyed seeing.
 Students participate in interactive lectures and experiential learning activities in the laboratory and by field trips, conduct a semester-long group research project, and present their findings in written and oral forms.
-Prerequisites: BIOL 111 and 112, and permission of the instructor.
+Prerequisites: average of 70% in BIOL 111 and 112, or permission of the instructor.
 Three credits and lab.

 Biol 395 – Cell Biology